BitcoinAndLightningLayerSpecs/lsp/LSPS2/README.md

   The client-side `to_self_delay` is the delay imposed on the LSP to recover the funds in case the LSP has to perform a unilateral close on the channel and defines the security of the client against malign or hacked LSPs.
+* `min_payment_size_msat` and `max_payment_size_msat` are the limits of the
+  payment size, inclusive.
+  These are strings containing decimal numbers, in millisatoshis [<LSPS0.msat>][].
+  The payment size is the amount that the payer is guarateed to be able to send to the client, not including the forwarding fees of nodes along the way.
 * `promise` is an arbitrary LSP-generated string that proves to the LSP that it has promised a specific `opening_fee_params` with the specific `min_fee_msat`, `proportional`, `valid_until`, `min_lifetime`, and